waigo/waigo/README.md

 throw new FileSystemError('Error reading image file');
 ```

-_Note: Stack traces only get logged if the `showStack` configuration flag is turned on_
+_Note: Stack traces only get logged if the `app.config.errorHandler.showStack` flag is turned on_

 ## Debugging